Payout pitfalls: The secret number behind your dividends

-NEW YORK (Reuters) - If there is a stock market superhero these days, it is the humble dividend.
+NEW YORK, May 3 (Reuters) - If there is a stock market superhero these days, it is the humble dividend.

 The companies in the Standard & Poor’s 500 Index doled out a record $281.5 billion in dividends in 2012, and payouts in 2013 are slated to rise even higher.